 Keep screen-free activities on hand

-As you structure your days, try to have activities on hand that are not screen based that your child can do on their own.
+As you begin to build a more conscious screen time, try to have activities on hand both at home and on the go that are not screen based that your child can do on their own.
 I am sure your inbox is as packed with links and ideas as ours, but here are a few more ideas.

 Use what you have at home